UMNWildcats/regents/dashboards.md

 #### Non-student positive cases

-This data is inferred from Number of tests and Student postive cases.
+This data is inferred from Number of tests and Student posi/tive cases.

 | Date Range | Count |
 |-|-|